MohamadHamad17/Sentinel-IR-Labs-Incident-Response-with-Microsoft-SIEM/PowerShell Suspicious Web Request/README.md

 ### Closure
 The incident was marked as a **True Positive** simulation.
 Documentation and notes were finalized, and the case was **closed** in Sentinel.

----

-## 🧹 Part 4 — Cleanup
-To maintain a clean lab environment:
-- In Sentinel → **Threat Management → Incidents**, delete the **closed incident**.
-- In Sentinel → **Configuration → Analytics**, delete the **custom analytics rule**.

-⚠️ Be careful to only delete your own objects to avoid affecting shared environments.

----

 ## 📑 Findings & Notes
 - **Suspicious PowerShell web requests** were detected using the **DeviceProcessEvents** table.
 - **Invoke-WebRequest** was used to download test scripts (e.g., `eicar.ps1`).